ayshahrah/seg/index.md

 ## Welcome to Software Engineering Guide

-> *How to be a professional software engineer without a formal education!*
+> *How to be a professional software engineer without a formal education?*

 > *SEG is here to help!*